 I’m a senior at Northwestern University’s Medill School of Journalism and currently on my full-time Journalism Residency as an Editorial Intern at CalMatters — a nonprofit newsroom based in Sacramento focused on explaining how California’s state government affects the lives of ordinary people.
 I’m covering housing and transportation policy, working on audio feature stories and assisting with Gimme Shelter, the in-house (hah) housing podcast.

-I’m currently a senior at Northwestern University’s Medill School of Journalism.
-On campus, I’m the Executive Editor (second-in-command) of North by Northwestern and spend a lot of time editing and publishing stories in the newsroom as well as running our staff legislative forum.
-At NBN, I was also formerly Audio Section Editor and a Managing Editor and continue to create podcasts and report and publish stories of my own.
+On campus, I was most recently the Executive Editor (second-in-command) of North by Northwestern and thus spent a lot of time editing and publishing stories in the newsroom as well as running our staff legislative forum.
+At NBN, I was also formerly Audio Section Editor and a Managing Editor and created podcasts and reported stories the whole time.

 In summer 2018, I worked in Pittsburgh as a Newsroom Intern at 90.5 WESA – the city’s NPR news station.
 As a general assignment reporter, I covered a little bit of everything from perceived yet untrue grocery store monopolies and self-healing electrical circuits to a look at Pittsburgh’s air quality and anthrocon – the world’s largest “furry” convention.

 In winter 2018, I covered national politics while based in Washington, D.C. as a reporter at Medill News Service – my work there was also published in USA TODAY, The Bend Bulletin, The Frederick News-Post, and three times with UPI.
 During summer 2017, I wrote about arts and culture as an Editorial Intern at the Charleston City Paper.